Architecture Briefings

 The fuel for most digital fraud is personal data.
 Credential databases stolen in platform breaches, personal information harvested through phishing and social engineering, behavioral profiles purchased from data brokers, and contact information scraped from open platforms are all traded in markets that operate continuously.
 A fraudster who needs the name, email, date of birth, and recent purchase history of a specific demographic can purchase that data at scale.

 The value of personal data in these markets is determined by its freshness, completeness, and specificity.
 Data that includes financial account credentials commands the highest prices.
 Data combined with behavioral profiles that allow for targeted social engineering operations is also highly valued.
+The open profile systems of major social platforms are a primary source of the raw material these markets trade in.

 Fraud-as-a-Service